Manual orders are orders in the ShipBob dashboard that are not synced through an e-commerce store.

 For detailed information on how to create B2B/Wholesale orders, please see this article.

-For detailed instructions on importing orders with Excel to ShipBob dashboard, please this article.
+For detailed instructions on importing orders with Excel to ShipBob dashboard, please see this article.